 Give Feedback on Files Submitted to a Submission Folder

-To give feedback on a file submitted to a folder, you must enter a value in the "Out of" field in its settings.
+You can provide feedback on files submitted to a folder without providing a score.
+If you would like to provide a score on a file submitted to a folder, however, you must enter a value in the "Out of" field in its settings.
 See the Creating Submission Folders guide for more information.

 - Follow steps 1-3 above.
 The Evaluate Submission page will open.
 On its left side, the file will be displayed (or a link to the file if it's in a format that D2L can't read), and on its right side, options for evaluating the file will be displayed.